Bol Radha Bol: Plot

 The trio return to Mumbai.
 Radha pretends to be a girl named Rita and gains access to Kishen's home.
 Kishen has identified the key players by now: Bhanu, Tony and Inspector T.T.
 Dholak.
 He creates a rift between the trio.
 An enraged Tony threatens to expose his partners by what he calls his trump card.

 The angered partners take him to the real head behind the game, who is revealed to be Kishen's uncle.
-Now, Tony shows his trump card — he tells them that Kishen's mother is still alive and his men have kept her in captivity.
+Now, Tony shows his trump card — he tells them that Kishen's mother is still alive and that his men have kept her in captivity.
 She knows nothing about Tony or the events happening.

 Meanwhile, Kishen discovers the depth of the trio's planning.
 He finds that his dog could not identify him as it was not his dog.
 Like Kishen, his dog, too, had been replaced.
 Now, Kishen comes back, impersonating Tony and makes Tony's partners throw Tony out the same way Kishen was thrown.

 Tony comes to the place where he has hid Kishen's mother and convinces her that he is Kishen.
 Kishen arrives there, too.
 Kishen's mother tricks the duo and finds out who is her son.
 Just then, all the villains show up at Tony's den.
 Kishen's uncle goes on to explain that he never liked the way his dead brother left the entire estate to Kishen's mother.

 He explains that Bhanu was not the only one looting the money.
 When Bhanu was thrown out, he went to Goa to find him, where he met Tony.
 As the whole plot is explained, Kishen surprises everyone by saying that he had anticipated this.
 The money he used to lure out the villains was fake.

 In another twist, Dholak comes out holding a gun on Radha's head.
 Even Kishen is surprised when Goonga re-introduces himself as Inspector Bhinde.
 He explains that he was sent undercover by the commissioner as even he smelled a rat.